Worms W.M.D

+Worms W.M.D is a 2D artillery turn-based tactics video game developed and published by Team17.
+It is the nineteenth installment in the Worms series, and was released on 23 August 2016 for Linux, OS X, PlayStation 4, Microsoft Windows, and Xbox One.
+It was later released on 23 November 2017 for Switch, on 1 July 2022 for Stadia and on 11 April 2023 for iOS and Android.

-Worms W.M.D is a 2D artillery turn-based tactics video game in the Worms series, released on 23 August 2016.
-Its gameplay resembles that of Worms Armageddon more than subsequent installments, while adding new features that range from interactive vehicles such as tanks, to buildings that the worms can enter for protection.
+Its gameplay resembles that of Worms Armageddon more than previous installments, while adding new features that range from interactive vehicles such as tanks, to buildings that the worms can enter for protection.
 It is also notable for being the first major redesign the worm characters have received since Worms 3D.

+Name

+Team17 released many teaser trailers, with the video ending in a different meaning for W.M.D, among them were: Weapons of Mass Destruction, Wonderful Multiplayer Destruction, We've Massive Discounts, We Make Devastation, We'll Make You Dangerous, Worms Must Die, Well That's Me Dead, Worms in Many Destinations, Walking Mechanised Destruction, We're Mighty Dangerous, We Make Do, Wrongdoers Madmen & Delinquents and Weaponize Maintain Defend.

 Gameplay

 Worms W.M.D aims to replicate the gameplay of Worms Armageddon, with graphics and game design returned to a 2D interface.
-Gameplay elements from previous installments, such as classes, water physics and dynamic objects, are removed.
-A new feature includes the ability to craft weapons by gathering parts from special crates or by disassembling weapons.
-New weapons and utilities are added, such as a phone battery and a bazooka that creates fiery explosions; classic weapons such as the Holy Hand Grenade return as well.
-Also returning from Worms Forts: Under Siege are buildings that the worms can enter to a tactical advantage.
-Worms can make use of these buildings as a cover from enemy fire or to launch a surprise attack on enemy worms.
+Gameplay elements from previous installments, such as classes, water physics and dynamic objects, are all removed.
+A new feature includes the ability for players to craft weapons by gathering parts, whether from special crates or by dismantling weapons; players can craft their weapons even outside of their turns.
+New weapons and utilities are added, such as a dodgy phone battery and a bazooka that creates fiery explosions; classic weapons such as the Holy Hand Grenade return as well.
+Returning from Worms Forts: Under Siege are buildings that the worms can enter to a tactical advantage.
+Worms can utilize these buildings as a cover from enemy fire or to launch a surprise attack on enemy worms.

-For the first time, vehicles and stationary turrets are introduced, which can alter gameplay in many ways.
-Worms can enter vehicles such as tanks, helicopters and Mechs that are available from the start or can be spawned by airdrops.
-Stationary guns, such as machine gun, mortar, flamethrower, and sniper rifle, can be used for greater damage within the line of sight.
-Both vehicles and turrets can take damage and become unusable if they take too much damage, after which they are destroyed.
+For the first time, vehicles and gun turrets are introduced, which can alter gameplay in many ways.
+Worms can enter vehicles such as tanks, helicopters and mechs that are available from the start or can be spawned by airdrops, to rain fire upon the enemy worms.
+Turrets, such as machine gun, mortar, flamethrower, and sniper rifle, can be used for greater damage within the line of sight.
+Like normal worms, both vehicles and turrets can take damage and be destroyed if they take too much damage.

-The worms are separated in teams.
-Players are given the freedom to choose whether to use any preset team available or make a new team of their own.
-The worms in each team dress differently and have different graves to help tell them apart, as well as color codes.
-Each worm within a team has a name that has something to do with the team name.
+Much like in previous games, worms are separated in teams.
+Players can choose whether to use any preset team available or assemble a team of their own.
+Teams can be customised with a selection of fortresses, outfits, speechbanks, victory dances, gravestones, and fanfares to help tell them apart from other teams, in addition to giving names to worms and the team itself.
+The name of each worm within one team is linked to the theme of the team's name.